completecoding/serverless-auto-swagger/README.md

 `schemes` is an optional array (containing one of `http`, `https`, `ws`, or `wss`) for specifying schemes.
 If not provided, uses the scheme used to serve the API specification (reflecting Swagger's behavior)

-`excludeStages` is an optional array of strings that should contain stages you do **not** want Swagger UI and Swagger JSON to be deployed in.
+`excludeStages` is an optional array of strings that contains stages in which Swagger UI and Swagger JSON lambdas should **not** be deployed in.

 ## Adding more details